tanhuy998/context-js/README.md

 ```

-## Middleware for endpoints
+## Middleware

-Apply `@Middleware` on Controller's method to register middlewares on an endpoint.
+Apply `@Middleware` on endpoint to register middlewares to that endpoint.

 Syntax: